 It would be ideal if the SAS doctor also has the opportunity to work in other clinical settings, either by working in different sectors or settings as part of a rotation.
 This would allow them to experience care in other units or health sectors.
-This would not be exclusive to those who wished to submit a CESR application but should be accessible to all SAS doctors who feel this would aid their development.
-This would be providing this could be accommodated within the local organisations.
-This process has been achieved within Cheshire and Merseyside on a pilot basis and is hoped to be extended
+This should not be exclusive to those who wished to submit a CESR application but should be accessible to all SAS doctors who feel this would aid their development.
+Providing this could be accommodated within the local organisations.